 2. Clenching Your Teeth

 More often than not, teeth clenching occurs unconsciously while you sleep.
 However, this habit can also crop up during the waking hours when you’re particularly stressed or even exercising.
 Teeth clenching can place stress on your jaw joints and ultimately worsen your TMJ pain.
 Thankfully, there are a few things you can do to remedy the issue.
-For starters, speak with your dentist about getting a night guard to prevent any teeth grinding in your sleep.
-Then, consider adding stress reduction practices to your daily routine, such as yoga or meditation.
-Ultimately, teeth grinding and clenching not only causes TMJ pain, but also can severely damage your teeth if you’re not careful.
-Visiting your dentist as soon as possible will allow you to prevent further damage to your oral health as a result of this habit.
+For starters, speak with your dentist about getting a nightguard to prevent any teeth grinding in your sleep.
+Then, consider adding stress reduction practices to your daily routines, such as yoga or meditation.
+Ultimately, teeth grinding and clenching not only causes TMJ pain but also can severely damage your teeth if you’re not careful.
+Visiting your dentist as soon as possible allows you to prevent further damage to your oral health due to this habit.

 If you work at a computer in your office, you may have noticed your posture getting worse and worse throughout the day.
 While you may already be aware of the effects this can have on your back and neck, you might be surprised to learn that this can also increase your TMJ pain as well!
-Your bones are all more interconnected than you may realize, so it is not surprising that TMJ issues can often be caused by misalignments in the neck and shoulders.
+Your bones are all more interconnected than you may realize, so it is not surprising that misalignments can often cause TMJ issues in the neck and shoulders.
 Try to get up from your desk at regular intervals and avoid slouching whenever possible to prevent the painful effects it can have on your temporomandibular joints.

 4. Opening Packages with Your Teeth